-3.4335 There are a number of waste management facilities within Norfolk (data from Environment Agency's Waste Data Interrogator 20192021 and 20202022).
-They include:

-- Twenty Household Waste Recycling Centres, provided by Norfolk County Council, which accepted over 58,00050,000 tonnes of waste in 20192021 and over 49,00062,000 tonnes of waste in 20202022. - Six commercial composting facilities which received over 111,000 tonnes of waste in 2019 and over 108,000 tonnes of waste in 2020 tonnes of waste in 202 - There are two large metal recycling facilities at Lenwade and Great Yarmouth, and one metal recycling facility at King's Lynn docks and a large number of small sites accepting scrap metal or end-of life vehicles.
-The metal recycling facilities received over

-161,000238,000 tonnes of waste in 20192021 and over 167,000216,000 tonnes of waste in 20202022;
+- 3.43 There are a number of waste management facilities within Norfolk (data from Environment Agency's Waste Data Interrogator 2021 and 2022).
+They include: - Twenty Household Waste Recycling Centres, provided by Norfolk County Council, accepted over 50,000 tonnes of waste in 2021 and over 62,000 tonnes of waste in 2022. - Five commercial composting facilities which received over 112,000 tonnes of waste in 2021 and over 94,000 tonnes of waste in 2022; - There are large metal recycling facilities at Lenwade, Great Yarmouth, and King's Lynn docks and a large number of small sites accepting scrap metal or end-of life vehicles.
+The metal recycling facilities received over 238,000 tonnes of waste in 2021 and over 216,000 tonnes of waste in 2022; - 88 operational sites for the treatment and/or transfer of waste (including municipal, commercial and industrial, hazardous, clinical, construction and demolition), which received over 2.248 million tonnes of waste in 2021 and over 2.188 million tonnes in 2022.
+Of these totals, over 0.583 million tonnes in 2021 and over 0.640 million tonnes in 2022 was received at Anglian Water Services Ltd sewage sludge treatment facilities at Thetford, King's Lynn and Whitlingham; - There are two non-hazardous landfill sites (Blackborough End and Feltwell) in Norfolk, but and only Blackborough End landfill site received waste in 2021 (over 131,000 tonnes) and 2022 (over 156,000 tonnes).
+As at the end of 2022, Blackborough End landfill site has a permitted void capacity (remaining landfill space) of 2.325 million m3 in total, however, 2.225 million m3 of this voidspace is expected to be used for inert waste only, leaving 0.1 million m3 voidspace for non-hazardous waste.
+The remaining voidspace in Feltwell landfill site at the end of 2022 is 1.204 million m3.
+Therefore, the total landfill voidspace for non-hazardous waste disposal in Norfolk is 1.304 million m3.

-- 8988 operational sites for the treatment and/or transfer of waste (including municipal, commercial and industrial, hazardous, clinical, construction and demolition), which received over 2.5332.248 million tonnes of waste in 20192021 and over 2.172-2.188 million tonnes in 20202022.
-Of these totals, over 0.8610.583 million tonnes in 20192021 and over 0.5950.640 million tonnes in 20202022 was received at Anglian Water Services Ltd sewage sludge treatment facilities at Thetford, King's Lynn and Whitlingham; - There are two non-hazardous landfill sites (Blackborough End and Feltwell) in Norfolk, but both sites were inactive in 2019 and only Blackborough End landfill site received waste in 2020 (over 75,000 tonnes) 2021 (over 131,000 tonnes) and 2022 (over 156,000 tonnes).
-As at the end of 20202022, Blackborough End landfill site has a permitted void capacity (remaining landfill space) of 3.7672.325 million m3 in total, however, 2.342.225 -million m3 of this voidspace is expected to be used for inert waste only, leaving 1.4220.1 million m3 voidspace for non-hazardous waste.
-The remaining voidspace in Feltwell landfill site at the end of 20202022 is 1.204 million m3.
-Therefore, the total landfill voidspace for non-hazardous waste disposal in Norfolk is 2.6261.304 million m3. - In 20192021 over 308,000301,000 tonnes of inert waste was received at inert landfill sites or used in the restoration of mineral workings, which increased decreased to over 323,000262,000 tonnes in 20202022.
-There is an estimated void capacity at inert landfill sites and for quarry restoration of at least 3.423.5 million m3 in Norfolk at the end of 20202022 plus the 2.342.225 million m3 in Blackborough End landfill site.
-A further 0.97 million m3 of inert restoration void capacity was permitted in 2023. - There is a renewable energy plant operated by EPR Melton Renewable Energy at Thetford which received over 493,000497,000 tonnes of waste in 20192021 and over 396,000212,000 tonnes of waste in 20202022.
-The waste received at this facility is poultry litter which is burned to produced energy. - There is a waste paper reprocessing facility operated by Palm Paper Ltd at King's Lynn which received over 540,000515,000 tonnes of waste paper and cardboard in 20192021 and 448,000506,000 tonnes of waste in 20202022 to produce newsprint.
+- In 2021 over 301,000 tonnes of inert waste was received at inert landfill sites or used in the restoration of mineral workings, which decreased to over 262,000 tonnes in 2022.
+There is an estimated void capacity at inert landfill sites and for quarry restoration of at least 3.5 million m3 in Norfolk at the end of 2022 plus the 2.225 million m3 in Blackborough End landfill site.
+A further 0.97 million m3 of inert restoration void capacity was permitted in 2023. - There is a renewable energy plant operated by Melton Renewable Energy at Thetford which received over 497,000 tonnes of waste in 2021 and over 212,000 tonnes of waste in 2022.
+The waste received at this facility is poultry litter which is burned to produce energy. - There is a wastepaper reprocessing facility operated by Palm Paper Ltd at King's Lynn which received over 515,000 tonnes of waste paper and cardboard in 2021 and 506,000 tonnes in 2022 to produce newsprint. - 3.44 Further detail on waste management capacity, movements, arisings and forecasts is provided in a separate Waste Management Capacity Assessment report.